 (a) Consequences of incubation temperature and resource allocation on thermal physiology: an experimental manipulation

-We collected gravid Lampropholis delicata (common garden) skink from populations in Sydney (Australia) and transported them back to the Australian National University, where females were housed until eggs (n =40) were laid.
-We then haphazardly assigned eggs (n = 20) to both a resource allocation treatment (‘R’ - yolk removal or ‘C’ – control) and an incubation temperature (23C or 28C SD ± 1.0) treatment (See Supplementary materials for details on husbandry of hatchlings).
+We collected gravid Lampropholis delicata (common garden skink, n = 100) from populations in Sydney (Australia) and transported them back to the Australian National University, where females were housed until eggs (n =40) were laid.
+We then pseudo-randomly (to ensure equal sample sizes) assigned eggs (n = 20) to both a resource allocation treatment (‘R’ - yolk removal or ‘C’ – control) and an incubation temperature (23C or 28C SD ± 3.0) treatment (See Supplementary materials for details on husbandry of hatchlings).
+Egg incubation temperatures were chosen to mimic conditions experienced at extremes of natural nest temperatures in nature while also showing natural thermal fluctuations through the day [26].
 Yolk removal treatments followed Sinervo[16], with 15-20% of the total egg mass being removed via a sterilised syringe.
 Control treatments were punctured with the syringe without any yolk removal.
-The temperature selection for the egg temperature manipulation was to mimic fluctuating developmental temperatures (cold = 23C and 28C ) experienced in nature[26].
 For further description of husbandry conditions of adults and incubation details, see Kar et al.[27].

-Hatchlings from their respective treatment were housed in groups of 5-6 within 20 L [40 cm (l) x 29.5 cm (w) x 20.5 cm (h)] plastic enclosures, with UVA/UVB lighting and a 20W heat lamp in each enclosure.
+Hatchlings from their respective treatment were housed in mixed treatment groups of 5-6 within 20 L [40 cm (l) x 29.5 cm (w) x 20.5 cm (h)] plastic enclosures, with UVA/UVB lighting and a 20W heat lamp in each enclosure.
 Water was provided ad libitum, with enclosures misted daily.
 Lizards were fed calcium and vitamin-dusted crickets (Acheta domesticus) every second day.
-Then lizards were selected at random, and we measured thermal traits (CTmax and Tpref, ) of lizards at eight to eleven months post-hatching.
-Briefly, after undergoing a 24-hour fasting period, animals were transferred into individual lanes of a thermal gradient to measure Tpref.
-The thermal profiles across the thermal gradient where images were obtained in 15- minute intervals over an eight-hour observation period.
-Tpref was defined as the mean body temperature (Tb) over the eight-hour observation period.
+At eight to eleven months post-hatching, lizards were selected at random, and thermal traits (CTmax and Tpref) measured.
+Briefly, after undergoing a 24-hour fasting period, animals were transferred into individual lanes of a thermal gradient (5◦C to 55◦C) to measure Tpref.
+A FLIR T640 thermal camera was used to take thermal images of all lanes every 15-minutes over an eight-hour observation period.
+Tpref was defined as the mean skin surface temperature (on the neck) over the eight-hour observation period.
+Given the small size of lizards (i.e., 1.3 g) we assumed skin surface temperature reflected body temperature, which has been shown for many small lizards (Garrick 2008).
 For CTmax we followed the same fasting period used for Tpref experiments.
-Here, lizards were placed in falcon tubes in a water bath for 5 min at a temperature of 30◦C and then the water temperature was increased to 38◦ C at a rate of 1◦ C/min.
+Here, lizards were placed in falcon tubes in a water bath for 5 min at a temperature of 30◦C. The water temperature was increased to 38◦ C at a rate of 1◦ C/min.
+We used a control falcon tub with a thermal couple attached to the bottom of the tub where lizards were positioned to record the temperature of the tube surface which we took to be the temperature experienced by the lizards.
 CTmax was defined as the temperature at which an individual lost their righting reflex (for further details in collection methods, see Supp.).

 All statistical analyses were conducted using the R environment, ver.
 4.1.0 (www.r.-project.org).
 We used linear mixed-effects models to analyse thermal traits (Tpref and CTmax).
 We constructed models that contained the main effects of body mass, sex, incubation temperature and resource treatment.
 We also tested for the interaction between incubation temperature and resource treatment (see Supp. for more details).
 If the interaction was not significant, we removed it and presented the full main effects model.